 and dwell in the uttermost parts of the sea,

 and your right hand shall hold me.”

-In his new book, The Unseen Realm, Dr. Michael Heiser says, “In the ancient world the sea was a thing of dread.
+In his book The Unseen Realm, Dr. Michael Heiser says, “In the ancient world the sea was a thing of dread.
 It was unpredictable and untamable.
 It was a place upon which humans couldn’t live.
 Consequently, the sea was often used as a metaphor for chaos, destruction, and death.
 The power and chaotic unruliness of the sea was symbolized in both the Old Testament and a wide range of ancient Near Eastern literatures . . .”